-• Develop the skills and abilities of the mathematics specialist to analyze classroom practice, investigate teaching and disseminate information about mathematics education in professional development settings for teachers.
+Develop the skills and abilities of the mathematics specialist to analyze classroom practice, investigate teaching and disseminate information about mathematics education in professional development settings for teachers.

-PROFESSIONAL STANDARDS (Association for Mathematics Teacher Educators (AMTE)):
+PROFESSIONAL STANDARDS (National Council of Teachers of Mathematics (NCTM)):

-This course is designed to meet the following Standards for Elementary Mathematics Specialists as outlined by the Association for Mathematics Teacher Educators (p.
-7, 2010).
+This course is designed to meet the following Standards for Elementary Mathematics Specialists as outlined by the NCTM NCATE Standards (2012).

-A. Leadership Knowledge and Skills (Section III)
+A. Standard 6: Professional Knowledge and Skills